EsupPortail/esup-nfc-tag-py/README.md

 When integrated with esup-otp-api and CAS, it allows the user to seamlessly complete MFA by simply presenting their DESFire NFC card to their reader-equipped workstation.

+In addition to the MFA use case, this application can also be configured to operate with other esup-nfc-tag-server rooms, such as those used for card lookups in esup-sgc or for attendance tracking via esup-emargement.
+Running silently in the background on user workstations, it offers the advantage of being non-intrusive and lightweight from the end-user's perspective.

+However, unlike more interactive tools such as esup-nfc-tag-desktop or esup-nfc-tag-droid, this agent requires pre-configuration by an administrator, and is intended for a specific, predefined use case.
+It is not designed for multi-purpose usage or for letting the user choose the target room dynamically.

 The key benefit of esup-nfc-tag-py lies in its ability to:

 - run silently in the background ;